Chapter 6: Go Generics - Write Once, Use With Any Type

-You write a function to find the maximum in a slice of integers.
-Works great.
-Then you need the same for floats.
-Copy, paste, change int to float64.
-Then strings.
+You write a function to find the maximum value in a slice of integers.
+It works perfectly.
+The next week, you need the same logic for floats.
+You copy, paste, and change int to float64.
+A month later, strings.
 Copy, paste again.
-Now you have three functions doing the exact same thing.

 This is the problem generics solve.
 One function.
 Any type.
 Zero duplication.